Takasaki: Climate

-Takasaki has a Humid continental climate (Köppen Cwa) characterized by warm summers and cold, windy winters (karakkaze) with occasional snowfall.
+Takasaki has a Humid subtropical climate (Köppen Cwa) characterized by warm summers and cold, windy winters (karakkaze) with occasional snowfall.
 The average annual temperature in Takasaki is 14.0 C. The average annual rainfall is 1354.9 mm, with September as the wettest month.
 The temperatures are highest on average in August, at around 25.8 C, and lowest in January, at around 2.6 C.

 Demographics

 Per Japanese census data, the population of Takasaki has recently plateaued after a long period of growth.

 History

 During the Edo period, the area of present-day Takasaki was the center of the Takasaki Domain, a feudal domain held by a branch of the Matsudaira clan under the Tokugawa shogunate in Kōzuke Province.
 The area also prospered from its location on the Nakasendō highway connecting Edo with Kyoto.
 Post stations located within the borders of modern Takasaki were: Shinmachi-shuku, Kuragano-shuku, and Takasaki-shuku.

 Following the Meiji Restoration, Takasaki was briefly capital of Gunma Prefecture, before the capital was moved to Maebashi in 1881.

 Takasaki Town was created within Gunma District, Gunma on April 1, 1889 with the creation of the modern municipalities system.
 It was raised to city status on April 1, 1900.
 On April 1, 1927, Takasaki annexed the neighboring villages of Tsukasawa and Kataoka, followed by Sano on October 1, 1937.
 The city largely escaped damage in World War II.
 Following the war, it continued to expand its borders by annexing the village of Rokugo on April 1, 1951, Shintakao and Nakamura as well as Yawata and Toyooka from Ushi District on January 20, 1955.
 This was followed by Orui village and Sano village from Tano District on September 30, 1956.
 The city celebrated its 360th anniversary in 1963 and annexed the town of Kuragano on March 31 of the same year.
 On September 1, 1965 the village of Gunnan was annexed.

 In September 1987, five-year-old Yoshiaki Ogiwara, the son of a local firefighter, was abducted and subsequently murdered in Takasaki.
 The murder received heavy media coverage across Japan.

 On April 1, 2001 Takasaki was proclaimed a Special City (Tokurei-shi), which gave it greater autonomy.

 On January 23, 2006, the towns of Gunma, Kurabuchi and Misato (all from Gunma District), and the town of Shinmachi (from Tano District) were merged into Takasaki.
 On October 1, 2006, the town of Haruna (from Gunma District) was merged into the expanded city of Takasaki.
 Gunma District was dissolved as a result of this merger.
 On June 1, 2009, the town of Yoshii (from Tano District) was merged into expanded city of Takasaki.

 Takasaki was elevated to a Core city with even greater autonomy on April 1, 2011.